facebookresearch/svoice/README.md

 python -m svoice.data.audio $spk1 > $out/s1.json
 python -m svoice.data.audio $spk1 > $out/s1.json
 ```

+### Creating your own dataset

+We provide a dataset generation script in which users can create their own noisy and reverberant datasets.
+This dataset generation scripts follows the same recipes as described in our recent ICASSP-2021 paper: [Single Channel Voice Separation for Unknown Number of Speakers Under Reverberant and Noisy Settings][icassp].
+Generation scripts can be found under: `scripts/make_dataset.py`.
+This data generation scripts gets as input the clean recordings, together with a set of noises and uses these recordings to generate a noisy-reverberant dataset.
+We synthesize room impulse responses using the following [RIR-Generator][nprirgen] package, which uses the image method, proposed by [Allen and Berkley in 1979][rir].
+This method is one of the most frequently used methods in the acoustic signal processing community to create synthetic room impulse responses.

+In case of generating a reverberant data, one needs to first install the [RIR-Generator][nprirgen] package.

 ## Usage
 ### Quick Start with Toy Example